gvwilson/sensibleadventures/coriandel/coriandel.md

 in," she said, as if we might have thought to do so.
 We gave it a wide berth.
 Another silver gate waited for us on the far side of the garden, another passage, and more stairs, down and down.
 At their end lay the tombs of those who had ruled the Karaband after the Pilots.
-Ruled badly, for the most part, throwing ancient scavenged sorceries that they did not understand at once another until they too destroyed themselves.
-The Darpani remember them, even if those who live in cities have forgotten.
+Ruled badly for the most part, throwing ancient scavenged sorceries that they did not understand at once another until they too destroyed themselves.
+The Darpani remember them, even if others choose not to.
+We remember the cities that Those Before lived in, and how they fell and burned, and why people should live under the sky and own no more than they can carry.

 The Karabandi swallowed another mouthful from his canteen.
 "Ready?"
 I have wondered since what he would have said or done if we had said "no".
 But instead,